Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Related Work

-Deep learning, on the other hand, has provided promising solutions to this challenge.
+Deep learning, on the other hand, has provided effective solutions to this challenge.
 Recurrent Neural Networks (RNNs), particularly Long Short-Term Memory (LSTM) networks, have proven effective in capturing long-term temporal dependencies in multivariate time-series data.
-Several studies have demonstrated their success in a variety of applications, such as GRU-D, which incorporates decay mechanisms and masking for clinical time-series data \cite{che2016recurrent}; an LSTM-based imputation model for ECG signals that outperforms classical methods \cite{verma2019accurate}; and BRITS, which enables bidirectional gradient-based imputation without strong distributional assumptions \cite{cao2018brits}.
-In parallel, Convolutional Neural Networks (CNN) have shown great success in extracting local spatial and temporal features.
-Their strength has inspired hybrid models that combine CNNs with LSTMs to jointly leverage spatial and temporal dependencies for more accurate imputation and signal reconstruction \cite{Eum2022Imputation}.
-Additionally, Generative Adversarial Networks (GANs) have emerged as a leading approach for producing high-fidelity synthetic signals that are statistically indistinguishable from real ones.
-Examples can be found in \cite{10107629,10239214,9642393}.
+Several studies have applied these models in a variety of applications, such as GRU-D, which incorporates decay mechanisms and masking for clinical time-series data \cite{che2016recurrent}; an LSTM-based imputation model for ECG signals that outperforms classical methods \cite{verma2019accurate}; and BRITS, which enables bidirectional gradient-based imputation without strong distributional assumptions \cite{cao2018brits}.
+In parallel, Convolutional Neural Networks (CNNs) have shown good performance in extracting local spatial and temporal features.
+Multimodal physiological-signal fusion has also been studied through correlation-based fusion strategies \cite{shen2024tensor}.
+The strength of CNNs has inspired hybrid models that combine CNNs with LSTMs to jointly use spatial and temporal dependencies for more accurate imputation and signal reconstruction \cite{Eum2022Imputation}.
+Additionally, GANs have emerged as a common approach for producing high-fidelity synthetic signals that are statistically similar to real ones.
+Examples can be found in \cite{10239214,NIA2024110129}.

-Despite this progress, current DS techniques across both classical and deep learning paradigms typically operate under a critical limitation: they rely solely on observed data from a single modality or domain to infer or generate new data of the same type.
-This assumption restricts their generalizability and limits their ability to model cross-domain relationships or synthesize data from unseen modalities or sources, which is especially problematic in real-world physiological settings, where data is not only sparse and incomplete, but also highly heterogeneous across domains, such as different sensing devices, sensing modalities, and subject populations.
-Overcoming this constrain is essence of our work, which aims to enable more flexible and adaptive synthesis by integrating knowledge across both domains and modalities.
+Despite this progress, current data-synthesis and modality-imputation techniques across both classical and deep-learning paradigms typically operate under a critical limitation: they rely solely on observed data from a single modality or domain to synthesize or impute new data of the same type.
+This assumption restricts their generalizability and limits their ability to model cross-domain relationships or estimate unseen modalities in the target domain.
+This limitation is especially problematic in real-world physiological settings, where data are not only sparse and incomplete, but also highly heterogeneous across sensing devices, sensing modalities, and subject populations.